oracle-livelabs/sprints/java/sprint-javasecurity/sprint-javasecurity.md

 Example: `jdk.tls.disabledAlgorithms=MD5, SSLv3, DSA, RSA keySize < 2048`

 8. jdk.tls.legacyAlgorithms
 Algorithms that the JDK considers "legacy" may be found in the security property `jdk.tls.legacyAlgorithms`.
 Some algorithms may be unsuitable in specific situations, yet because they are part of legacy software, cannot be turned off.
-Legacy algorithms are not negotiated during TLS/DTLS security parameter negotiations unless no alternative candidates are available.
+If no alternative candidates are available, legacy algorithms are negotiated during TLS/DTLS security parameter negotiation.
 Example: `jdk.tls.legacyAlgorithms=DH_anon, DES_CBC, SSL_RSA_WITH_RC4_128_MD5`

 9. jdk.jar.disabledAlgorithms